n-aggarwal/comp-333-5/readme.md

 # Homework 5

+**We will be taking 2 more of our 5 late days (we previously took 2).
+This assignment will be submitted by Friday 10:00 am**

 This repository some of the answers to homework.
 Answers which have been done in other repositories have been linked below.
 This project is done by Nishant Aggarwal ([@n-aggarwal](https://github.com/n-aggarwal)) and Anan Afrida ([@ananafrida](https://github.com/ananafrida)).
 We distributed the work as follows after discussion: <br />
 <br />
 Nishant: 2,3,6 <br />